The Witcher (soundtrack): Season 1

 Sonya Belousova and Giona Ostinelli composed the musical score for the series' first season.
-They did not reference Sapkowski's book series and inspired by the story itself which allowed them endless creative possibilities.
+They did not reference Sapkowski's book series and were inspired by the story itself, which allowed them endless creative possibilities.
 They were involved even before the start of the production, thus providing a roadmap to structure the thematic material and also writing musical numbers which he cited as one of the reasons for their earliest involvement.
 They collaborated with writers Jenny Klein, Declan De Barra, and Haily Hall, for which they performed all the vocals to cover Jaskier's parts.
 The team wrote around 5–7 versions for each songs ranging from medieval to contemporary to find the right approach and almost wrote over an hour of music before they began scoring to picture.
 Afterwards, they closely collaborated with Joey Batey, who played Jaskier in the show and vocal coached him.
 After the editor assembled the cut, they started scoring to picture where hours of new music had to be written and dance performances were more concise in order to follow the pace and editing.
 The songs that were approved at the demo had to be recorded and finalized, which considered at an elaborative process that required their involvement for most of the year.

 The duo wrote and recorded the score at the same time, beginning with a hurdy-gurdy on the first day of recording.
 As being a "soloistic and virtuosic" score, they could not mock-up the recording, which led to their simultaneous working on the score.
 Throughout a year, they wrote several songs, folk tunes, dance numbers and score over 8 hours and collaborated with several soloists and artists for the recording.
 For the score, they had used over 60 new instruments, including some hand-crafted specifically for the score.
 Due to the vast and diverse universe of The Witcher, they needed a proper representation in terms of music.

 The original song "Toss a Coin to Your Witcher", composed by Belousova and Ostinelli and sung by Batey in the second episode, became a viral hit shortly after the series's release.
 Users have created mods to patch the song into the video game adaptions of The Witcher.